revilobug/Amateurize-Drum-App/README.md

 ## To-do Agenda

-- Find sprites and assets
-- Time Reversal (5s, 10s, 15s...)
-- Loop Markers (Create an infinite loop by setting two markers)
-- Audio On/Off
+- Touch up on graphics
+- Add more sounds
+- Add more customizable settings